dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2025: Ethical considerations must guide judgments on abilities.
+### T2025: Judging worth based on abilities is unethical.

 |Support|
 |---|